Handling DMCA Notices of Copyright Infringement

 network block through the normal SIRT procedure

-- If the identity of the alleged infringer cannot be determined, the CTS network analysts will leave the
+- If the identity of the alleged infringer cannot be determined, the NTS network analysts will leave the

 network block in place and notify the ITSO and the designated agent.
 The designated agent will respond to the complainant